 - In the War of the Worlds episode "Totally Real", the loser of the VR game lost his life.
 This turned out to be the entire point of the simulator's design.

-- Sub/averted in the episode Back to Reality, in which the crew think they've just been booted out of a game for dying, but have actually survived and are now suffering a hallucination which is designed to make them suicidal.
+- Red Dwarf had the episode Back to Reality, in which the crew think they've just been booted out of a game for dying, but have actually survived and are now suffering a hallucination which is designed to make them suicidal.
 Their hallucinating behaviour maps into real-world actions well enough that they almost kill themselves simultaneously in both worlds before the ship's computer pulls off a literal Deus ex Machina.

 - Estate of Panic: The show's winner is the only one seen actually leaving the house.
 Three of the losers are left trapped in the rooms, and the other three are escorted to some unknown place in the mansion by the butler.

 - Today's Special: Thanks to Waldo's "automatic wishing machine", the gang gets trapped in an 80's era video game called Monkey Maze.
 Averted in that they fail to make their way through but escape by wishing to be on the moon instead.